stamatelou/twitter_sentiment_analysis/README.md

   twitter_stream = Stream(auth, TweetsListener(c_socket))
   twitter_stream.filter(track = keyword, languages=["en"])
 ```
-To start getting data from the Twitter API, we first authenticate the connection with the API based on the personal credentials.
-Step 4: Start streaming tweet data objects with a user-defined keyword and language.
+To start getting data from the Twitter API, we first authenticate the connection with the API based on our personal credentials as we defined in Step 2.
+After authentication, we start streaming tweet data objects with a pre-defined keyword and language.
+The objects returned are tweets, which belong to the TweetsListener class.
-Step 5: Retrieve the text of each tweet

-<b> Step 5: </b> ---- <br>
+<b> Step 5:</b> Start Streaming <br>
-Create a listening socket in the local machine (server) with a predefined local IP address and a port.
-Step 2: Listen for a connection client in a IP address and port on the client side of the connection.

-The user selects locally a keyword and gets back live streaming tweets that include this keyword
 ```
 if __name__ == "__main__":
     # server (local machine) creates listening socket